quantumlib/Cirq/docs/google/calibration.md

 random one-qubit gate on each qubit followed by the two qubit entangling gate.
 The resulting distribution is analyzed and compared to the expected distribution using cross entropy.
-The value reported is the error rate per cycle (both the 1 qubit gates as well as the 2 qubit gate) is incorrect.
+The value reported is the error rate per cycle (both the 1 qubit gates as well as the 2 qubit gate).

-See the above section for descriptions of average, puali, and incoherent error.
+See the above section for descriptions of average, Pauli, and incoherent error.

 These errors are isolated, meaning that, during the metric measurement, only the pair of qubits being considered is active.
 All other qubits are idle.